Kakatiya Kala Thoranam: Features

 A depiction of the arch forms the main symbol in the Emblem of Telangana for the state of Telangana.
 This logo or emblem, in English, Telugu and Urdu is portrayed with a combination of green and gold, representing "Bangaru Telangana" (meaning: "Golden Telangana").
 Also inscribed on the logo are the names of the Government of Telangana in English, and as "Telangana Prabhutvam" in Telugu and as "Telangana Sarkar" in Urdu.
 At the base of the logo there is an inscription in Sanskrit which says "Satyameva Jayate" (meaning: Truth shall triumph).

 The central part of the fort, identified as the archaeological zone, contains the ruins of the great Swayambhusiva temple, now seen with only the free-standing "Entrance Portals", or gates on the four sides, all being similar in design.
 Each gate has twin pillars with angled brackets over which lies the huge lintel; the height of this gate being 10 m.
 The gates have extensive intricate carvings of "lotus buds, looped garlands, mythical animals, and birds with foliated tails".
 They do not depict any religious symbols, said to be the reason for its preserved condition for not being destroyed by Muslim invaders.
 The gates at the northern and southern ends are 480 ft apart.
 The eastern and western gates are at a distance of 433 ft apart.

+Replicas

+A replica of the gateway has been installed at Narsingi.